retgits/flogo-components/README.md

 * [amazons3](activity/amazons3): Activities for interacting with Amazon Simple Storage Service (S3)
 * [amazonsqssend](activity/amazonsqssend): Send a message using Amazon Simple Queue Service (SQS)
 * [amazonssm](activity/amazonssm): Activities for interaction with the Paramter Store of Amazon Simple Storage Manager (SSM)
+* [commandparser](activity/commandparser): Parses a commandline string into separate arguments
 * [downloadfile](activity/downloadfile): Downloads a file
 * [dynamodbinsert](activity/dynamodbinsert): Insert a record in an Amazon DynamoDB
 * [dynamodbquery](activity/dynamodbquery): Execute a query against an Amazon DynamoDB